wp-plugins/loyaltyjs/readme.txt

 == Upgrade Notice ==

-= 1.1.0.0 =
+= 2.0.1 =
-* Added shortcode to display the current number of loyalty views
+* Fixed bug that casued a JS error when using the $ jQuery namespace